 The Lecture series brings leading economists to Canterbury to provide a public lecture highlighting their recent work and its relevance to the broader business and policy community.

-The Condliffe lecture is hosted by the Department of Economics and Finance and open to staff, students, alumni and the public.
+The Condliffe Memorial Lecture is hosted by the Department of Economics and Finance and open to staff, students, alumni and the public.

 Environmental Markets: Lessons from and for Fisheries Management

 Property and Environment Research Center (PERC) and Hoover Institution,